pmatigakis/text-analysis-helpers/README.md

 ## Installation

 Clone the repository and install it.
-It is recomended to install the package in a virtual environment in order to avoid corrupting the system's Python interpeter packages.
+A Python 3 interpreter is required.
+It is recommended to install the package in a virtual environment in order to avoid corrupting the system's Python interpeter packages.

 ```bash
 git clone git+https://github.com/pmatigakis/text-analysis-helpers.git